State-of-Rhode-Island-eCMS/ecms_profile/docs/authentication.md

 name, and the role name.

 ### Role Assumptions
-It is to be assumed that the AAD group `Drupal Administrator` will be mapped to the Drupal role titled `Drupal Administrator`.
+It is to be assumed that the AAD group `Drupal Admin` will be mapped to the Drupal role titled `Drupal Admin`.
 If a user authenticates and has this group, the user will be allowed to administer _ALL SITES_ in the system.

 ### Site access
 Site access will be determined by AAD role identified by the site's URI.
-Any user who authenticates through AAD and is NOT in the AAD group `Drupal Administrator` will be required to have a group name that matches domain name of the site.
+Any user who authenticates through AAD and is NOT in the AAD group `Drupal Admin` will be required to have a group name that matches domain name of the site.
 If the user does not have a group with the domain name of the site, they will be denied access.